Otioh/Otioh/README.md

 - 👋 Hi, I’m @Otioh
-- 👀 I’m interested in JavaScript, HTML5, CSS3, PHP, Java
+- 👀 I’m interested in Mobile App Development with React Native, Java, C# Xamarin.
+I also do backend development with Node JS Typescript
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me bryonerim@yahoo.com 09060966606
+- 📫 How to reach me bryonerim@gmail.com 09060966606

 <!---
 Otioh/Otioh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.